phynalle/kiteroot/README.md

 # kiteroot
-kiteroot is a easy-to-use html parser for Go.
+kiteroot is a convenient tool to play with html tag for Go.

 The project is inspired by [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/) written for Python.

-To find tags after parse, you can use find functions: Find, FindAll, FindWithAttrs, FindAllWithAttrs.
+To select tags after parse, you can use these functions: Find, FindAll, FindWithAttrs, FindAllWithAttrs.

     var r io.Reader
     ...